-Where was Bridgerton filmed?
+Where is Bridgerton filmed?

 Bridgerton filming locations: Ranger's House